moby/moby/man/docker-run.1.md

 For example, you can specify either `/foo` or `foo` for a `host-dir` value.
 If you supply the `/foo` value, Docker creates a bind-mount.
 If you supply the `foo` specification, Docker creates a named volume.

+**--volume-driver**=""
+   Optional volume driver for the container

+   If the container has a volume either from the `VOLUME` instruction in a Dockerfile or the `-v` flag, a driver can be specified to create the volumes with.
+See **docker-volume-create(1)** for full details.

 **--volumes-from**=[]
    Mount volumes from the specified container(s)